 — Making sure the environment has low scent input.
 Don’t use scented candles or incense.
 Remove ‘air fresheners’.
 Make sure the space hasn’t been painted recently, or had tobacco or marijuana smoke or sage or incense, or other strong lingering scents in it.
 Maybe turn on an air purifier (if it doesn’t interfere with your low-noise needs).

 — Making sure the sheets and whatever else is on the bed (or wherever else you’re having sex) have texture you can tolerate.
-If you’re using not-your bed, check the texture of the sheets ahead of time, or bring your own.
+If you’re using not-your-bed, check the texture of the sheets ahead of time, or bring your own.
 People who want to get with you and who respect you, will want you to be comfortable!
-Also, check the texture of sex toys you’ll be using, including any restraints, impact toys, sensation toys, condoms, and lube.
+Also, check the texture of any sex aids you’ll be using, including any sex toys, restraints, impact toys, sensation toys, condoms, and lube.

 High-input autistics could look into: